 Do masks capture the really small particles?

 This is the easiest question to answer.
 Researchers at the University of Edinburgh tested different masks by running diesel exhaust through them and measuring how many small 0.007 micron particles the masks blocked.
+Virus particles are approximately 0.1 microns in diameter.
+The data shows masks can capture particles over 10 times smaller than viruses.

 Bottom line: Test data shows masks capture even the really tiny particles.